Robin Kowalski, Ph.D.

 How Dr. Kowalski’s research is transforming health care

-Robin is on the forefront of research investigating bullying and cyberbullying.
+Kowalski is on the forefront of research investigating bullying and cyberbullying.
 Her research focuses on factors leading to bullying, aversive interpersonal behaviors such as teasing and complaining, and bullying prevention and intervention efforts.
-She also conducts research in the area of sports psychology and has previously studied organ donation and cervical cancer screening.
+She also conducts research in on COV ID-19 and has previously studied organ donation and cervical cancer screening.